 - You are uncomfortable with how your current implants feel

 - You are unhappy with the overall look of your current implants

 - You are not satisfied with the size or position of your implants

 How Much Does It Cost?
 Breast implant removal at Desert Hills Plastic Surgery Center costs at least $5,000 for explant only, and up to $7,500 when it involves rupture and/or capsulectomy.
 When combined with a breast lift, the price ranges from $9,000 to $11,000.
 After your consultation with Dr. Brown, we will make sure you know what the cost is and your options for payment.

 Dr. Hayley Brown understands the changes a woman's body can go through and how a previously satisfactory breast augmentation might lose its effectiveness over time.
 She has extensive experience performing breast augmentation revision procedures and will develop a customized treatment plan to address your unique needs and goals.

-Please contact Desert Hills Plastic Surgery Center using the form on this page or call 702-260-7707 today to schedule your free consultation.
+Please contact Desert Hills Plastic Surgery Center using the form on this page or call 702-260-7707 today to schedule your consultation.
 We serve patients in Las Vegas, Henderson and the surrounding areas of Nevada.